Police forces of the states and union territories of India

 In India, the police forces of the states and union territories are responsible for law enforcement in the states and union territories.
+Police and Public Order are State subjects under the Seventh Schedule to the Constitution of India.

 History

 The Police Act of 1861 established the principles of organization for police forces in India and, with minor modifications, continues in effect.
 Although state police forces are separate and may differ in quality of equipment and resources, their patterns of organization and operation are similar.

 Organisation

-State Police Force
+State Police

-Authority over a State Police Force is held by the State's Home Department, led by a chief or principal secretary (generally an Indian Administrative Service officer).
-Each state has a state police force (headed by a director general of police, an Indian Police Service officer), which is responsible for maintaining law and order in the state's townships and rural areas.